-- Almost everything that we do is related in some way to reward and punishment. - If we are doing something that is rewarding, we continue to do it; if it is punishing, we cease to do it. - Therefore, the reward and punishment centers undoubtedly constitute one of the most important of all the controllers of our bodily activities, our drives, our aversions, and our motivations.
+- Exactly the opposite emotional behavior patterns occur when the reward centers are stimulated: placidity and tameness. - o Almost everything that we do is related in some way to reward and punishment. - o If we are doing something that is rewarding, we continue to do it; if it is punishing, we cease to do it. - Therefore, the reward and punishment centers undoubtedly constitute one of the most important of all the controllers of our bodily activities, our drives, our aversions, and our motivations.